glathoud/opinel/README.md

 # opinel
-A bunch of useful small functions &amp; shortcuts for JavaScript.
+A bunch of useful functions &amp; shortcuts for JavaScript.

+Use at your own risk.